Follow @scope_views

 3Kg

-This is a buyers’ guide and since the chance of you buying an F5 Stowaway is effectively nil I’ll keep this entry short – like the scope in fact!
+This is a buyers’ guide and since the chance of you buying an F5 Stowaway is effectively nil, I’ll keep this entry as short as the scope!

 Oh the F5 Stowaway.
 If ever there was a mythical telescope this is it.
 This, the first one AP made in a limited 1999 run, was a 92mm F4.9 and absolutely tiny with it.
 But to get a 92mm triplet to the required quality at such a fast ratio was allegedly a struggle.
 AP only made a few and they have become the kind of collector’s item that lives in a bank vault.
 Ten years ago, one sold for $9000.